 We’ve brought together several top professionals in the industry and local experts with one purpose in mind – to give you the most comprehensive & successful fishing experience possible!

 We’re here to help you create your own successful fishing experience.
-With an eye for bringing you the newest technology and state of the art fishing equipment, you can be assured every new product is field tested in our waters and in water the world around.
+With an eye for bringing you the newest technology and state of the art fishing equipment for everything from tuna fishing to light tackle stripers, you can be assured every new product is field tested in our waters and in water the world around.
 We’ll help you with customized educational seminars, give you direct access to experts in certain fishing techniques, and provide you with information about tournaments, boat shows, and other industry-related events to help you get out there and catch fish!
+Our store is located just 1 minute off of Sunrise Highway in Hampton Bays, NY, which makes us a perfect stop on your way out to Montauk to get whatever you need for a day (or night's) fishing!
+We are conveniently located down the road from Shinnecock Canal, and a 10-15 minute drive from Shinnecock Inlet.

 Due to his extensive experience in all types of saltwater fishing, Long Island native Bryce Poyer has earned his reputation today as one of the most knowledgeable tackle professionals in the world.
 Bryce began fishing the Great South Bay at five years old under the guidance of his grandfather, and by the age of seven he began fishing offshore routinely.
 Since high school, he has called the waters of Shinnecock Bay his home.